Blu-ray Review: Fantastic Beasts: The Crimes of Grindelwald

 Eventually the pair reunite, but all is not well as Grindelwald holds a rally, bringing both his followers and dozens of Aurors, including Tina, Newt’s brother Theseus (Callum Turner) and fiancee Leta Lestrange (Zoe Kravitz), as well as Credence, who wants to know who really is, and Newt.
 With so much magical power on both sides of the law converging in one place, it appears the time for a showdown is at hand.

-Although this is still Redmayne’s movie, expanding the roles of accomplished actors Jude Law and Johnny Depp brings more star power to the film, something we felt was lacking in the original with Waterston, Fogler and Alison Sudol (Queenie) getting a lot of screen time.
-All three have had their roles scaled back this time around, and while there are definitely some issues that arise from having so many characters it’s a net win for Crimes.
+Although this is still Redmayne’s movie, expanding the roles of accomplished actors Law and Depp brings more star power to the film, something we felt was lacking in the original with Waterston, Fogler and Alison Sudol (Queenie) getting a lot of screen time.
+All three have had their roles scaled back this time around, and while there are definitely some issues that arise from having so many characters, it’s a net win for Crimes.

 Crimes of Grindelwald may not advance things very far chronologically, but there are far more tie-ins to the Harry Potter films in the sequel.
 Beyond just the progression of Dumbledore’s part of the story, we also meet future Voldemort horcrux Nagini (Claudia Kim), a very young Professor McGonagall and ancient alchemist Nicholas Flamel, the owner of the Sorcerer’s Stone from the first HP story.
 Meeting familiar characters helps in a film that also has plenty of heretofore unseen ones running about.